 Purchase clippers that are made of superior quality material of course with be determined by the budget you have set aside.
 This will also determine the durability of your favorite tool, you will not need to be worried about when it breakdown.

 Having clippers with stainless steel will ensure you avoid it rusting.
 That will protect your dog against infections as well as maintain the sharpness of the blade.

 The superior the quality then you can be sure the better the results you will get for trimming your dog.
 Good quality will accord the dog an easy time and relaxation when you groom him.
 If you save time trimming the dog then you are guaranteed time to embark on other activities.

 - Dog’s demeanor

-It is important to protect your pet when trimming the claws, having a clipper that has Quick Sensor will help avoid overcutting the nail.
+It is important to protect your pet when trimming the claws, having a clipper that has a Quick Sensor will help avoid overcutting the nail.
 This will prevent injuring your dog especially if you are trimming them as a beginner.

 Ensure the handle cover is the type that does not slip from your hand as you trim your dog.
 So it will be key to note if the clipper has rubber handles it reduces the possibility of slipping from your hand.

-Pick a clipper that has a safety lock which will enable you to store it safely when not in use.
+Pick a clipper that has a safety lock that will enable you to store it safely when not in use.
 This safety lock keeps the blades closed, therefore, it will help avoid untimely mishaps.

 - Return Policy